-For 2005, more than 160 short-term projects of external users have been accepted by the Scientific
+For 2005, more than 160 short-term projects of external users have been accepted by the Scientific ongoing upgrade project to those of 2003, the last

-Selection Panel (see Table

-1) with over 1060 days of beam time allocated.
-Although three normally scheduled instruments of the neutron guide hall were still out of operation due to the ongoing upgrade project Neutron Guide Hall II, the figures are almost identical to those of 2003, the last "normal" year with a complete instrument suite and full reactor operation.
+Selection Panel (see Table 1) with over 1060 days of beam time allocated.
+Although three normally scheduled instruments of the neutron guide hall were still out of operation due to the plete instrument suite and full reactor operation.